comp426-2022-spring/a99-pleione/README.md

 ## Description

-This site is a Global Pandemics Tracker.
+This is the Global Pandemics Tracker.
 Pulling information from various sources and using Tableau maps, this site displays information about global pandemics visually and numerically.
+This is a dashboard committed to recording and displaying real-time information about major diseases around the globe that are threatening the well-being of mankind.
-For a more detailed breakdown of specific endpoints, see the /docs/ directory.
+For a more detailed breakdown of specific endpoints, see the `/docs/` directory.

 ## Dependencies

-Dependencies can be viewed in /package.json and include `connect-ensure-login`, `express`, `mongoose`, `passport`, `passport-local`, and `passport-local-mongoose`.
+Dependencies can be viewed in `/package.json` and include `connect-ensure-login`, `express`, `mongoose`, `passport`, `passport-local`, `better-sqlite3`, and `passport-local-mongoose`

 Running this site locally also requires installing and running mongodb locally. (https://www.mongodb.com/docs/manual/installation/)